tinyMLx/tinyMLx.github.io/_pages/TinyML4STEM.md

 + Backyard Brains just announced their summer 2021 AI Fellowship for **High School Students and Teachers** featuring TinyML!
 You can [find our more about the program and apply here](https://blog.backyardbrains.com/2021/03/backyard-brains-2021-ai-fellowship/)!

++ CReating Effective STem Learning EXperiences (CRESTLEX 3.0) just announced their summer 2021 program on TinyML for **High School Students and Teachers**!
+You can [find our more about the program and apply here](/CRESTLEX3/)!

 {% include feature_row id="materials" type="center" %}

 We are working to collect materials from all courses that teach TinyML to create an easy to access repository of course modules, readings, slides, assignments, etc.